 Hunting was a crucial but dangerous activity for our male ancestors and they couldn’t afford a low enough hunting success rate that could hamper their chances of survival.
 Therefore, they needed to become good at it by practice and get it right in the least number of attempts possible.

-This is where the human adaptation known as mental practice comes in.
+This is where human adaptation called mental practice comes in.
 The good thing about the human mind is that it not only learns an activity through actual practice but also by mental practice i.e. watching others perform the activity.

 Those who’re motivated to observe skilled performances are better able to take advantage of the phenomenon of mental practice.
 This motivation has to be biased toward observing the best-skilled performers available as watching someone perform a skill poorly would provide less benefit and might even degrade one’s own skills if the performance were really terrible.3